-Water pump switch
+Water pump switches

-When the water pump switch is ON the water pump runs until 45 pounds of pressure has been achieved.
+There are two 3-way water pump switches; one is located in the command center and the other in the utility center.
+If one of the 3-way water pump switches is ON, the water pump will run until 45 pounds of pressure has been achieved.
 The red light will stay ON.
-Turn the water pump switch OFF when it is not in use.
+Turn OFF the water pump when it is not in use.